 The Affordable Care Act helped more Americans to secure insurance than ever before and ended the immoral practice of denying health coverage on the basis of pre-existing conditions.
 While the law and its implementations have not been perfect, Bryan strongly believes that it is worth fighting to make the ACA better, not to repeal this landmark legislation.

-In a Congress where Republicans have unsuccessfully voted to repeal the ACA time and time again, we need someone willing to do what is necessary to make a good thing even better.
 That means reducing plan costs for individuals and small businesses, as well as removing any barriers or disincentives for employers to increase their number of employees or their employees' work hours.